Understanding, identifying, and dealing correctly with the Mosaic Virus is key.

 But how does something so small attack our beloved foliage?

-• Foliage that has spots, stripes or “blisters” in shades of yellow, white, or areas of dark green patches.
+• Foliage with spots, stripes, or “blisters” in shades of yellow, white, or dark green patches.

-• Leaves are curled, wrinkled or possess any other deformities abnormal for the plant species.
+• Leaves are curled, wrinkled, or possess other deformities abnormal for the plant species.

 • The plant fails to produce any new growth.

 • Fruit that appears “warty” and mottled may be infected due to the virus.

 • The undersides of the leaves show that the veins are yellow.